tristanmontoya/StableSpectralElements.jl/README.md

-# CLOUD: Conservation Laws on Unstructured Domains
+# CLOUD.jl: Conservation Laws on Unstructured Domains

-CLOUD is a Julia framework for high-order discretizations of conservation laws.
+CLOUD.jl is a Julia framework for high-order discretizations of conservation laws.